-As I write this on 8 June, 2021, my Barbadian-born mother, Betty St. Hill is in her 96th year.
+As I begin to write this on 8 June, 2021, my Barbadian-born mother, Betty, is in her 96th year.
 Everything that I know about her has been related to me by her during her long life.
-She speaks of a very happy childhood, growing up as the fourth child in a family of five and loves to recall those times.
-Barbados was a British colony back then, and life for her was simple, filled with family occasions and always, always - music.
+She speaks of a very happy childhood growing up in a family of five, and loves to recall those times.
+Barbados was a British colony back then, and life for her was simple, filled with special family occasions, and always, always - music.
 School days segued into working days and then into a marriage which would take her to live in the neighbouring island of Trinidad and away from her parents and Bajan way of life for the first time.

-My mother's Lobo grandparents lived at "Raeburn", Hastings.
-It was a large, traditional Bajan home situated on the beach, very close to the Ocean View Hotel.
+Our mother's Lobo grandparents lived at "Raeburn", Hastings.
+It was a large, traditional Bajan home on the south coast, situated on the beach, very close to the Ocean View Hotel.
+Her grandfather, Isaac Clement Lobo was of Sephardic Jewish descent and worked in the shipping business.
 Her recent childhood recollections of visiting her grandparents, in her own words:

 "Grandad Lobo would dress up with gold studs, straw hat and his cane, and with Grannie we would go down to the Ice House in Bridgetown.
 Victor Goddard was the eldest one*, he was in charge then and there was the grocery on the basement.
 And then there was the cold storage counter where they had plums and grapes.
 He would say 'Bring Betty over let her choose something.'
 He would slide back the door and say 'What would you like, dear?
 Have a plum or an apple or a peach'.
 Victor and his wife - that’s the old Goddard parents - were very friendly with V.B.C Hart."